mariamawit-a/Trivia/README.md

 ## Credit

-This project was a colaborative effort and the following members worked on this project:
+This project was a collaborative effort and the following members worked on this project:

 - [mariamawit-a](https://github.com/mariamawit-a)
 - [KubanLink](https://github.com/KubanLink)